 We initially collected information directly from state regulators, often going back several times to clarify, in late 2010/early 2011.
 This guide was updated in 2015.
 Thank you to Rebecca Thistlethwaite, author, farmer and sustainability consultant, for all her help in updating this regulatory guide!

 Keep in mind: this guide is NOT a legal document and should NOT be considered legal advice.
 Please double-check with state agencies and/or FSIS before you start any processing operation.

 The report currently includes 46 of the 50 states; information for three of these (MI, NM, and TX) has not been reviewed by state regulators but was based on state statutes and regulations.
 We will add information for the remaining states as possible.
 If your state is not yet included, please check the 2001 report (see link below).

-Research for this guide was done for the Niche Meat Processor Assistance Network by Alicia Fitzgerald, Mary Emery, and Lauren Gwin.
+Research for this guide was done for the Niche Meat Processor Assistance Network by Alicia Fitzgerald, Mary Emery, Lauren Gwin and Kathryn Quanbeck.
 The guide updates, and expands on, a 2001 report, “Legal Issues for Small-Scale Poultry Processors: Part 2, Laws by States,” written by Janie Hipp, JD, LLM, for Heifer Project International.
 You can order that report from the American Pastured Poultry Producers Association, though it is out of date for multiple states.

-All research was conducted from December 2010 through February 2011, with updates as recently as August 2012, and represents the best available information at the time.
+All research was initially conducted from December 2010 through February 2011, with updates in August 2012 and March 2015, and represents the best available information at the time.

 Small-Scale Poultry Processing, by Dr. Anne Fanatico, explains poultry processing, step by step, in detail, with pictures of different parts of the process.
 It compares on-farm, small, and large processing systems.
 Diagrams of processing equipment and plant setup are included.